-UK PM May set to avoid London wipeout in local elections
+UK PM May avoids London wipeout in local elections

 They do not affect seats in parliament, where May has only a slim working majority thanks to a deal with a smaller party.

-The Conservatives looked set to hold on to the symbolic council of Westminster in the heart of London’s political district, indicating that the scale of losses in the capital would come in at the lower end of the predicted range.
+The Conservatives also held the symbolic council of Westminster in the heart of London’s political district, indicating that the final scale of losses in the capital would come in at the lower end of the predicted range.

+Despite retaining overall control, the Conservatives lost individual seats in Westminster and Wandsworth.

 Ruling parties typically suffer losses at local elections and polls ahead of the vote predicted a bad night in London for the Conservatives after eight years in power.
 May is also negotiating an exit from the EU that 60 percent of the capital rejected at the 2016 Brexit referendum.

-Results elsewhere in London’s 32 boroughs had yet to be fully declared but some initial counts showed the forecast swing to Labour in the capital was materializing, although not strongly enough to inflict the heavy losses that would pose a serious headache for May.
+Results elsewhere in London’s 32 boroughs showed the forecast swing to Labour in the capital had materialized, although not strongly enough to inflict the heavy losses that would pose a serious headache for May.

-Outside the capital, the Conservatives regained control of councils in the pro-Brexit regions of Peterborough and Basildon, largely at the expense of the anti-EU UK Independence Party (UKIP).
+Outside London, the Conservatives regained control of councils in the pro-Brexit regions of Peterborough and Basildon, largely at the expense of the anti-EU UK Independence Party (UKIP).

 UKIP has suffered leadership issues and struggled for a new purpose since achieving its primary political aim at the 2016 Brexit referendum when Britons decided to leave the EU.